 Generally, most application workloads need limited access to host resources so they can successfully run as a root process (uid 0) without access to host information.
 However, considering the privileges associated with the root user, you should write application containers to run as a non-root user.
-Similarly, administrators who wish to prevent client applications from escaping their containers should use a restrictive pod security policy.
+Similarly, administrators who wish to prevent client applications from escaping their containers should apply the Baseline or Restricted Pod Security Standard.

 The network policies for a namespace allows application authors to restrict which pods in other namespaces may access pods and ports within their namespaces.
 Many of the supported Kubernetes networking providers now respect network policy.

 By default, there are no restrictions on which nodes may run a pod.
-Kubernetes offers a rich set of policies for controlling placement of pods onto nodes that are available to end users.
+Kubernetes offers a rich set of policies for controlling placement of pods onto nodes and the taint-based pod placement and eviction that are available to end users.
 For many clusters use of these policies to separate workloads can be a convention that authors adopt or enforce via tooling.

 As an administrator, a beta admission plugin

 within a namespace to default or require a specific node selector, and if end users cannot